Patrik Eliáš: A-line success and Stanley Cup wins (1999–2003)

 As a result of their early elimination in the playoffs, the Devils fired Constantine and replaced him with Pat Burns.
-Under Burns, the Devils returned to the Stanley Cup Finals and won their second Cup in three years.
-Eliáš played a key role in New Jersey's Stanley Cup victory by recording seven points (three goals and four assists) in the finals series against the Mighty Ducks of Anaheim.
+Under Burns, the Devils returned to the Stanley Cup Final and won their second Cup in three years in 2003.
+Eliáš played a key role in New Jersey's Stanley Cup victory by recording seven points (three goals and four assists) in the final series against the Mighty Ducks of Anaheim.